siddoshi93/InsightAgent/README.md

 # InsightAgent
-InsightFinder agents can be used to monitor system performance for bare-metal machines, virtual machines and also for docker containers.
+InsightFinder agents can be used to monitor system performance on bare-metal machines, virtual machines and for docker containers.

 The following types of agents are available:
  - proc